 The deadliest explosions were two suicide bombings in a predominantly Shiite neighborhood known as Alamdar Road.

 One blast brought police, rescue workers and journalists rushing to the scene.
-It was swiftly followed by another explosion – set off by a man sitting in a car with over 100 kilograms of explosives – that caught many of those responding to the initial attack.
+It was swiftly followed by another explosion – set off by a man sitting in a car with more than 100 kilograms of explosives – that hit many of those responding to the initial attack.